 4. Have different people from the organization demo their work

 One of the best sessions that most all-hands meetings feature is the demo session.
-Here, one team member from each department gets to showcase the work done by the department and explain their plan ahead.
+Here, one team member from each department gets to showcase the work done by the department.
+And also explain their plan ahead.

 Demo sessions help create transparency across departments and give everyone a clear idea of what’s happening in the company.
 Developers may not know about the growth hacking tool that the marketing team is building.